-Blue holes are among the world’s most dramatic natural formations, offering an astounding look into our planet and boasting eye-popping shades of blue seen nowhere else on earth.
-Exploration of these sunken realms reveals spectacular scenery, fascinating archaeological finds, and mysterious caverns and caves previously believed to be entries to the underworld - not gateways to adventure.
-These otherworldly dive sites are found in karst landscapes all around the globe, and they come in a wide variety of shapes, sizes, and depths.
-So, there’s an option for exploration no matter what skill or certification level you’re diving at.
+Blue holes are among the world’s most dramatic natural formations, offering an astounding insight into our planet and boasting eye-popping shades of blue seen nowhere else on earth.
+These otherworldly dive sites are found in karst landscapes all around the globe, and they come in a wide variety of shapes, sizes, and depths – so there’s an option for exploration no matter what scuba certification you’re diving at.

 Stay tuned for all you need to know before taking the plunge in these fascinating geological features found all around the world.